 Meeting Rooms/Space Rentals

-This branch offers space for block meetings and neighborhood and classroom programs.
+This branch does not have a meeting room, but offers space for block meetings and neighborhood and classroom programs.